akosek/ricky-morty/README.md

 # ricky-morty

-React Native APP to search for Ricky Morty Characters,\ It uses Ricky Morty GraphQL API.\
+React Native APP to search for Ricky Morty Characters.

+It uses Ricky Morty GraphQL API.

 For faster development App was created with expo client